 The Corporation maintains comprehensive insurance coverage with independent third parties for real property, building, vehicle, general liability and professional liability insurance.
-There were no settled claims from these risks that have exceeded commercial insurance coverage in any of the past three years and there have been no significant reductions in coverage from the prior year.
+There were no settled claims from these risks that have exceeded commercial insurance coverage in any of the past three years.
+The Corporation evaluated and increased coverage from the prior year.